Q&A: MaxBill CEO talks data centre growth and its impact on energy billing

-Is COVID-19 creating any issues between data centres and electricity companies?
+Is COVID-19 creating any issues between data centers and electricity companies?

-The feedback we are getting from electricity providers, especially those in Europe, is that electricity consumption from industrial customers – which includes data centres – has remained constant so far.
+The feedback we are getting from electricity providers, especially those in Europe, is that electricity consumption from industrial customers – which includes data centers – has remained constant so far.

-Of course, this is not unique to the relationship between electricity providers and their data centre clients, and is something that is impacting many industries.
+Of course, this is not unique to the relationship between electricity providers and their data center clients, and is something that is impacting many industries.